 Expertise.
-Natalya has deep knowledge and extensive experience in the registration of copyrights with the United States Copyright Office, and in the registration of trademarks with the United States Patent and Trademark Office, the Tennessee Department of State and foreign trademark registries.
-Natalya counsels clients on the issues of transfer, licensing and management of their intellectual property, and assists clients nearly daily in the enforcement and defense of their intellectual property rights, through prosecuting and defending copyright infringement, trademark infringement, misappropriation of rights of publicity, and facilitating anti-counterfeiting efforts.
+Natalya helps clients daily with trademark law questions and projects.
+Natalya has deep knowledge and extensive experience in the registration of trademarks with the United States Patent and Trademark Office, the Tennessee Department of State, and foreign trademark registries.
+Natalya also counsels clients on the issues of transfer, licensing and management of their intellectual property.
+In addition, she assists clients in the enforcement and defense of their intellectual property rights, through facilitating anti-counterfeiting efforts, and bringing and defending trademark and copyright infringement claims, and claims for misappropriation of rights of publicity.

-Natalya helps clients with a wide variety of projects related specifically to on-line initiatives.
-These projects range from structuring domain name and social media portfolios and clearing website content, to drafting user policies and providing guidance on privacy practices, negotiating technology service agreements and software licenses, creating official rules for contests and sweepstakes, and resolving domain name and website content disputes.
+Natalya helps clients with a wide variety of projects related specifically to online retail and marketing initiatives.
+These projects range from structuring domain name and social media portfolios and clearing website content, to drafting user policies and providing guidance on privacy practices, creating official rules for contests and sweepstakes, and resolving domain name and website content disputes.

 Publications and Presentations.
 Together with her partners, Natalya contributes to the legal column in MusicRow magazine.
 Her articles for MusicRow have focused on the protection of personal names under the Federal Trademark Dilution Act, on the actions under the Trademark Counterfeiting Act against unauthorized merchandise sales at concert venues, and on the rapidly-increasing set of issues, and the ever-changing laws, that entertainers — and other enterprises — face in the digital space.
 Natalya has been a regular speaker and panelist on intellectual property and e-commerce topics, including at Entertainment & Technology Law Conference Series presented by NARM and digitalmusic.org, and the Nashville Bar Association’s Annual Entertainment Law in Review.